vuejs/docs/src/cookbook/gradual-compositionapi-migration.md

 Note that the template stays the same, but we've extracted the logic to use in our script section differently.
 If, from here, we wanted to use `isShowing` in the Options API, we could access it with `this.isShowing` now, just as we normally do with a data property, and similarly, we can access `this.toggleShow` like we would a method.

 You may notice we used `reactive` here instead of `refs`.
-This is intentional- if you're refactoring a codebase, potentially full of many many values, `reactive` translates faster and more directly as the API is closer to Options, you're still using that same object notation.
+This is intentional- though this example is slim, if you're refactoring a codebase, potentially full of **many** values, `reactive` translates faster and more directly as the API is closer to Options, you're still using that same object notation.
+We are using `toRefs` here for the purposes of destructuring.

 ## In Place of Vuex